 One of the most significant reasons for wrist injuries & strain is over-enthusiasm.
-Most wrist injuries in yoga classes occur when beginning students want to do all the asanas and exercises perfectly, and from the very first time.
-However, you should listen to your body and remember that the wrists need time to adapt and adjust to the new challenges.
+Most wrist injuries in yoga classes occur when beginning students want to do all the asanas and exercises correctly the very first time.
+It is imperative to listen to your body and remember that the wrists need time to adjust to the new challenges.

 Continuing the topic, given below are some of the more advanced tips.
 These 4 alignment cues are valuable for seasoned yoga practitioners and yoga teachers.

 Creating two opposing spirals is a technique that increases the ability of shoulders, forearms, and wrist joints to bear weight.
-When placing the hands on the mat, think of creating a inward spiral with them by making sure that also the knuckles of the index finger and thumb stay grounded.
+By grounding the index finger and thumb of the index finger and thumb as well as the knuckles of the index finger, think of creating an inward spiral with the hands on the mat.
 Once you have that connection with the ground, think about moving the inside of your elbows forward in an external spiral.

-When our shoulder joint is restricted due to tightness in the surrounding tissues it will have an effect on how we place the hands on the floor and therefore on the wrists.
+When our shoulder joint is restricted due to tightness in the surrounding tissues it will affect how we place the hands on the floor and therefore on the wrists.
 Working on shoulder and chest flexibility is highly recommended in these cases.
 Poses like Gomukhasana, Ushtrasana and Matsyasana are very effective.

 Similarly, the lack of strength in our shoulders and chest will make us lean into the lower joints and create unhealthy pressure.
-Hand balances and a vigorous series of Chaturanga Dandasana, Up-Dog, and Downward-Facing Dog are not “a walk in the park” for most of us.
-Therefore, do not “jump” right into the full poses, especially with beginning students.
-Offer variations in which the entire body weight is not involved and also consider doing shoulder, arm, and chest strengthening exercises that are easy on the wrists, such as the dynamic Dolphin.
+Hand balances and a vigorous series of Chaturanga Dandasana, Up-Dog, and Downward-Facing Dog are not a walk in the park’ for most of us.
+Therefore, do not rush into the full poses, especially with beginning students.
+Offer variations in which the entire body weight is not involved.
+Also consider doing shoulder, arm, and chest strengthening exercises that are easy on the wrists, such as the dynamic Dolphin.